Jericho1060/du-schematics/README.md

 # NOT MAINTAINED ANYMORE

-## This repo is not anymore maintained, un updated list of data can be found at https://du-lua.dev/#/items
+## This repo is not anymore maintained, an updated list of data can be found at https://du-lua.dev/#/items

 # du-schematics